Download my Excel Dashboard

 Hellofresh relies highly on discounting and the case is to lower the heavy discount users and hence showcase the true profitability of mature and sticky customer base.
 The average discount across all brands and products in Hellofresh is around 20%.
 That doesn't mean every customer is utilizing the discounts, but is the sum of all different customer types, which I will briefly clarify:

-Experimentalist try with + -50% discount and never use again.
+• Experimentalist try with + -50% discount and never use again.
 These are obviously massively unprofitable for Hellofresh

-Deep value - reactive only with decent discount.- I have received multiple reactivation offers with some 30% discounts “på dina nest 4 kassar” from Hellofresh Sweden as I have ordered a couple of times while I have visited Sweden longer periods of time.
-I’d assume these are unprofitable or If you don’t allocate any marketing costs these can be slightly profitable.
-Also depends on what the contribution margin profile is for Swedish operations. using the group contribution margin figures, these are highly unprofitable
+• Deep value - reactive only with decent discount.- I have received multiple reactivation offers with some 30% discounts from Hellofresh Sweden as I have ordered a couple of times visiting Sweden longer periods of time.These offers are likely unprofitable.
+If marketing costs are excluded, they might be slightly profitable, but this would depend on the contribution margin for HelloFresh’s Swedish operations.
+Based on the group-level contribution margin figures, these discounts are highly unprofitable.

-The mature sticky customers.
+• The mature sticky customers.
 These customers pay the full price and order rather frequently.
 This customer base can post double digit EBIT-margins.

 Unit Economics to group financial development

-Since 2022 and RTE revenue has grown by 50% CAGR since the acquisition was made in 2020.
+Ready-To-Eat revenue has grown by 50% CAGR since the acquisition was made in 2020.
 I’m uncertain how much of this growth is discount-driven artificial growth and how much will be converted to mature sticky revenue with good profitability.
 We will see.
 I would guess HFG won't push for too long for revenue growth if the unit economics turn to worse like they did with meal-kits.
 I would assume they have learned from their mistakes.

 Higher marketing spend has naturally weakened HFG profitability along with lower contribution margin.